 In times of crisis, we feel the urge to help others.
 Give your remote employees the opportunity to serve, even as in-person group volunteering events may not be possible.
 Rather than allow social isolation, connect your employees with nonprofits that are making real change.
 You can also consider a remote mentoring program which pairs nonprofits with your employees for specialized advice, a board service program that matches nonprofits with your employee leaders to support governance and strategy, or these other ideas from Points of Light.

 The most vulnerable people in any society are also the most disproportionately impacted by a crisis like the coronavirus outbreak.
 The elderly and people with pre-existing health conditions, for example, face a greater risk of developing serious COVID-19 complications.
 Furthermore, those without adequate access to healthcare or the resources to take time off from work may not get the care they need.
-To help those most vulnerable, consider setting up a few fundraising options for your employees, customers, or other stakeholders.
+To help those most vulnerable, consider setting up a few fundraising options for your employees, customers, business partners, or other important groups.
 Employees at companies like Microsoft and VF Corporation have contributed to the GlobalGiving Coronavirus Relief Fund.

 “The VF Foundation was compelled to help respond to this global public health emergency in the communities where our employees live and work,” said Gloria Schoch, Director of the VF Foundation and Global Impact.